SharinaS/PowerShell-Fundamentals/README.md

 ## Types of PowerShell

 Powershell core – newer.
 Does not come with Windows by default.
 Can do nearly all the same stuff.
 Allows us to run commands on multiple platforms, unlike Powershell.
 Based on .netcore.
 Downloadable from GitHub.
 Can be run on Windows, Linux and MacOS.
 The future way of working with PS.
 An open source project.
 Only has a subset of Windows PS commands, but it’s a large subset.
-To open in computer, can type “pwsh
+To open in computer, can type “pwsh"

 Windows Powershell ISE – integrated scripting engine.
 The original built in editor for editing PS scripts.
 Comes installed by default.